Carnival: Belgium

 Many parts of Belgium celebrate Carnival, typically with costume parades, partying and fireworks.
 These areas include the province of Limburg with its cities Maasmechelen, Maaseik and Lanaken along the river Meuse, the cities of Aalst, Ninove, Binche, Eupen, Halle, Heist, Kelmis, Malmedy, and Stavelot.

 The Carnival of Binche dates at least to the 14th century.
 Parades are held over the three days before Lent; the most important participants are the Gilles, who wear traditional costumes on Shrove Tuesday and throw blood oranges to the crowd.
 In 2003, the Carnival of Binche was recognised as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

 The Carnival of Aalst, celebrated during the three days preceding Ash Wednesday, received the same recognition in 2010.

+Belgium's oldest parade is the Carnival Parade of Maaseik, also held on Laetare Sunday, which originated in 1865.

 The Carnival of Malmedy is locally called Cwarmê.
 Even if Malmedy is located in the east Belgium, near the German-speaking area, the Cwarmê is a pure Walloon and Latin carnival.
 The celebration takes place during the four days before Shrove Tuesday.
 The Cwarmê Sunday is the most important and interesting to see.
 All the old traditional costumes parade in the street.
 The Cwarmê is a "street carnival" and is not only a parade.
 People who are disguised pass through the crowd and perform a part of the traditional costume they wear.
 The famous traditional costumes at the Cwarmê of Malmedy are the Haguète, the Longuès-Brèsses, and the Long-Né.

 Some Belgian cities hold Carnivals during Lent.
 One of the best-known is Stavelot, where the Carnival de la Laetare takes place on Laetare Sunday, the fourth Sunday of Lent.
 The participants include the Blancs-Moussis, who dress in white, carry long red noses and parade through town attacking bystanders with confetti and dried pig bladders.
 The city of Halle also celebrates on Laetare Sunday.
-Belgium's oldest parade is the Carnival Parade of Maaseik, also held on Laetare Sunday, which originated in 1865.